Antisemitism and the New Testament: Gospel of Matthew

-This "blood guilt" text has been interpreted by some to mean that all Jews, of Jesus' time and forever afterward, accept responsibility for the death of Jesus.
+Some have interpreted this "blood guilt" text to mean that all Jews, of Jesus' time and forever afterward, accept responsibility for the death of Jesus.
 Shelly Matthews writes:

 In Matthew, as in many books of the New Testament, the idea that Christ followers are persecuted is pervasive.
 Blessings are pronounced on those who are persecuted for righteousness sake in the Sermon on the Mount; the woes against the Pharisees in Matthew 23 culminate in predictions that they will "kill and crucify, flog in synagogues, and pursue from town to town;" the parable of the banquet in Matthew 22 implies that servants of the king will be killed by those to whom they are sent.

 Douglas Hare noted that the Gospel of Matthew avoids sociological explanations for persecution:

 Only the theological cause, the obduracy of Israel is of interest to the author.
 Nor is the mystery of Israel's sin probed, whether in terms of dualistic categories or in terms of predestinarianism.
 Israel's sin is a fact of history which requires no explanation.

 The term "Jews" in the Gospel of Matthew is applied to those who deny the resurrection of Jesus and believe that the disciples stole Jesus's corpse.